gbarranc/gbarranc.github.io/_posts/2026-02-19-portfolio.md

 hand movement.
 Designed full CAD assembly from scratch in Onshape, taking heavy inspiration from the cartoon Adventure Time.
 I chose Arduino as the microcontroller because of its extensive documentation and Pyfirmata library that allowed me to use Python for everything.
-Leveraged OpenCV’s hand detection capabilities and turned my screen into a coordinate system, feeding positional data to the servos to control movement.
+Used OpenCV’s hand detection capabilities and turned my screen into a coordinate system, feeding positional data to the servos to control movement.
 I was successful in creating a fully 3D printed, working robot arm.

-However, its movement was not very fluid, precise, or stable enough to hold any meaningful load.
+A) Onshape assembly
+B) Printed assembly with servos attached
+C) Testing computer vision controls.

 [YouTube short link of it (kind of) working](https://youtube.com/shorts/oGQ8MJBtodc?si=Vr8nW1csyBtgdB8V)